whatwg/html-build/README.md

 - `curl`, `grep`, `perl`, `unzip`

-Optionally, for faster builds, you can install [Wattsi](https://github.com/whatwg/wattsi).
+Optionally, for faster builds, you can install [Wattsi](https://github.com/whatwg/wattsi) and Python 2.7 (necessary for applying syntax highlighting to `pre` contents).
 If you don't bother with that, the build will use [Wattsi Server](https://github.com/domenic/wattsi-server), which requires an internet connection.

 ### Running the build